Ga-Alves/nba-data-warehouse/data/README.md

 # 🏀 NBA Data Analysis Project

 ### 📂 **Dataset Setup**
-Place your NBA dataset (CSV file) in the project directory.
+Place your NBA dataset (CSV file) here.

 #### 💾 **Need Data?**
 If you don’t have the dataset yet, download it from: